-If TransparentBusiness reaches Salesforce’s valuation, your investment would increase in value by 90,000%
+If TransparentBusiness reaches Salesforce’s valuation, your investment would increase in value over 120,000%

 A huge return is a distinct possibility, given the unique combination of all factors required for a mega-success in a tech business:

 In 2003 Fortune magazine called Silvina “Miss Internet” and she has since remained one of the most prominent Internet entrepreneurs, with hundreds of appearances on CNN and other networks, articles in scores of publications around the world and keynote appearances at major events.